 NSA was founded in Phoenix and its local chapter was very active.
 The meeting I decided to attend featured a top motivational speaker and a man who was a successful coach and consultant.

-I was especially interested in the consultant, who was a very dynamic speaker.
+I was especially interested in the dynamic presentation by Somers White, a former Arizona state senator and international business consultant.
 At one point, he mentioned that he coaches professionals to determine which niche market(s) would be good matches for them.
 Then he helps them dominate that market quickly.
 Perfect!
 I was a professional without a profession looking for my niche!

 After his talk, I approached and asked how much he charged.
 “I charge $2,500 for a day-and-a-half session.” $2,500!
 Gulp!